Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/04-Security-Policies/II. Account-Lockout-Policy.md

 ## 📁 5.
 Screenshot Storage

-Screenshots for this section should be saved in:
+All screenshots for this section can be found in:
 📂 [`06-Screenshots/XII.
 Account-Lockout-Policy`](https://github.com/Hugh-Kumbi/Hugh-Kumbi-Active-Directory-Lab/tree/main/06-Screenshots/XII.%20Account-Lockout-Policy)